coursera/swift-style-guide/README.md

 ## Variables or constants

 * Avoid using self to keep code clean.
 Swift does not require the use of self.
-Use self only when absoultely needed.
+Use self only when absolutely needed.
 * Use type inference as far as possible

 *Preferred*